bparanj/crystal/programming/iac/docs/experiments/deploy-user-verify.md

   ```bash
   grep deploy /etc/passwd
   ```
-- If the user exists, this command will output a line with user information, including the username `deploy`.
+- If the user exists, this command will output a line with user information,  the username `deploy`.

 ### Method 2: Use the `id` Command